-- Groundwater levels at coastal monitoring wells did not meet protective elevations as outlined in Groundwater Levels to Protect against Seawater Intrusion and Store Freshwater Offshore (HydroMetrics LLC, 2009b). - Groundwater levels will not meet protective elevations until BMO 1-2 is achieved together with pumping in the basin being maintained below the sustainable yield.
+- Groundwater levels at SqCWD coastal monitoring wells did not meet protective elevations as outlined in Groundwater Levels to Protect against Seawater Intrusion and Store Freshwater Offshore (HydroMetrics LLC, 2009b). - Groundwater levels at City of Santa Cruz coastal monitoring wells met protective elevations as proposed by the City (Almond, 2010) at one of three well clusters. - Groundwater levels will not meet protective elevations until BMO 1-2 is achieved together with pumping in the basin being maintained below the sustainable yield.

-BMO 2-3: Prevent and monitor contaminant pathways
+BMO 2-3: PREVENT AND MONITOR CONTAMINANT PATHWAYS

-- SqCWD and CWD continue to implement Santa Cruz County's well abandonment ordinance. - SqCWD has not updated its Drinking Water Source Assessment and Protection (DWSAP) report since the GMP has been enacted. - CWD submitted updated DWSAP reports (Johnson, 2009) to State Department of Public Health in Water Year 2009.
+- SqCWD and CWD continue to implement the well abandonment requirements in Santa Cruz County's well ordinance. - SqCWD has not updated its Drinking Water Source Assessment and Protection (DWSAP) reports (Todd Engineers, 2002 and LSCE, 2002) since the GMP has been enacted.